apache/freemarker-generator/freemarker-generator-cli/README.md

 Sometimes you have a CSV file which is not quite right - you need to change the format.
 Lets have a look how `freemarker-cli` can help

-> bin/freemarker-cli -Pcsv.in.delimiter=COMMA -Pcsv.out.delimiter=PIPE -t templates/csv/transform.ftl ./site/sample/csv/contract.csv
+> bin/freemarker-cli -PCVS_IN_DELIMITER=COMMA -PCSV_OUT_DELIMITER=PIPE -t templates/csv/transform.ftl ./site/sample/csv/contract.csv

 renders the following template